chamilo/chamilo-lms/tests/README.md

 Setup a test database

-Create a new env file with named **.env.test.local** with your mysql credentials:
+Create a new env file called **.env.test.local** with your mysql credentials for your new test database.

 <pre>
 DATABASE_HOST='127.0.0.1'